The Bald Eagle: The Improbable Journey of America's Bird

 The Bald Eagle: The Improbable Journey of America's Bird is a 2022 book by Jack E. Davis that examines bald eagles in the United States.
 As of the publication of the book, Davis was an environmental history professor at the University of Florida.

 Summary

-The turkey was considered as the national bird, eventually being discarded for the likes of the bald eagle which shows the values of fidelity, self reliance and courage.
-The book tells how the views on bald eagle were divided.
+Contrary to popular belief, the turkey was never considered as the national bird, and the bald eagle is not the national bird (the US has never designated one).
+Embodying the values of fidelity, self reliance and courage, the bald eagle became the United States Congress's choice in 1782 for the face of the Great Seal of the United States.
+The book tells how the public's views of bald eagle were divided.
 While some considered it as a symbol of self reliance and independence, many considered them as ferocious and harming.
 Eagles were nearly driven to extinction by the start of 20th century by both farmers and naturalists alike.